dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 Ways to leverage SEO from a technical perspective:

-* Construct HTML and <i>**XML sitemap**</i>: https://www.sitemaps.org/index.html, https://www.xml-sitemaps.com/, [Google Code Sitemap](https://code.google.com/archive/p/sitemap-generators/wikis/SitemapGenerators.wiki)
+* Construct HTML and <i>**XML sitemap**</i>: https://www.sitemaps.org/index.html, https://www.xml-sitemaps.com/, [Google Code Sitemap](https://code.google.com/archive/p/sitemap-generators/wikis/SitemapGenerators.wiki), [Best Practises for Sitemaps from Google](https://developers.google.com/search/blog/2014/10/best-practices-for-xml-sitemaps-rssatom)
   * A sitemap is a file where you provide information about the pages, videos, and other files on your site, and the relationships between them.
     * Alternatively, use [meta noindex](https://developers.google.com/search/docs/advanced/crawling/block-indexing?hl=en&visit_id=637508015695898157-1502138530&rd=1) / [meta nofollow tags](https://searchengineland.com/google-explains-the-noindex-nofollow-noarchive-nosnippet-meta-tags-10595)